joeellis/BarCampNolaSite/README.markdown

 ### <a href="https://docs.google.com/Doc?tab=edit&dr=true&id=ddrkzz8j_0c259zgf5" target="_blank">Register now!</a>

-Keep checking back as more presenter's topics are announced as well as the famous hack day project and other details.  \---|-- Announcements Right
+Keep checking back as more presenter's topics are announced as well as the famous hack day project and other details.

 > The experience of BarCampNola is one that will leave you re-energized whether you're a newbie or a vet.
 Now a local tradition, BarCamp NOLA showcases the amount of talent and the sense of community that oozes out of the NOLA tech scene.
 > - NewOrleansTech.Net